Sydney Boys High School: Enrolments

-The Sydney Boys High School Year 7 intake is of around 180 students, but prospective students in higher years may matriculate to the school if vacancies exist.
-Offers of admission and matriculation into the school in Year 7 are made on the basis of academic merit, as assessed by the Selective High School Placement Test.
+Year 7 – the first year – intakes 180 students, but students from higher grades may be granted admittance provided vacancies exist.
+Offers of admission into the school in Year 7 are based on achievement in the Selective High School Placement Test.

-In Years 7 to 8, the cohorts consist of 180 students in each year; in Years 9 to 12, however, the cohorts consist of 210 students in each year.
-The size of these cohorts are described by the 2001 SBHS Enrolment Policy.
+In Years 7 to 8, the cohorts each consist of 180 students; in Years 9 to 12, however, cohorts consist of 210 students each per the 2001 SBHS Enrolment Policy., where students who may not have gotten in through the Selective High School Placement test may try again.

-Once admitted and matriculated, students are further grouped according to their strengths and/or weaknesses, or to their abilities, such as a weakness in English relative to mathematics or "general ability", as estimated by the Selective High School Placement Test, or a proven proficiency in music, as demonstrated by a formal qualification (e.g., Australian Music Examinations Board grades) in music.
+Once admitted and matriculated, students are further grouped according to their abilities, as estimated by their scores in relevant fields in the Selective High School Placement Test.
+Proven proficiencies in music, as demonstrated by a proper formal qualification (e.g., Australian Music Examinations Board grades) also serve assessment.

 Academic results

-Sydney Boys High School, like other academically selective schools and given the nature of its selective admissions criteria, has been historically known and is known for its academic achievement in the Higher School Certificate.
+Sydney Boys High School has been historically known and is known for its academic achievement in the Higher School Certificate.

 The following table shows the school's rankings relative to other schools in the state.
-The rankings are based on the percentage of exams sat that resulted in a placing on the Distinguished Achievers List (highest band result) as shown by the NSW Board of Studies (now BOSTES NSW).
+The rankings are based on the percentage of exams sat that resulted in a placing on the Distinguished Achievers List (highest band result) as shown by the New South Wales Education Standards Authority.